Western striolated puffbird: Description

-The eastern striolated puffbird is 19.8 to 21 cm long and weighs 43 to 47 g.
+The western striolated puffbird is 19.8 to 21 cm long and weighs 43 to 47 g.
 Its crown is dark brown with rufous spots and bars, blackish toward the rear.
 Its hindneck has a broad buffy collar.
 Below that is a blackish band and the rest of the upperparts are dark brown with reddish buff spots and (at the rear) bars.
 The tail is narrow and blackish brown with thin rufous bars.
 The face has a white spot in front of the eye; the rest of the face is buffy with fine dusky streaks.
 The chin and upper throat are white; the lower throat is ochracous with fine blackish streaks that gets lighter through the belly to the rump with heavier stripes.
 The center of the belly is whiter and unstreaked.
 The bill is mostly yellow-oive, the eye pale ochre, the legs brown, and the feet dusky yellow-olive.